krislowg/KProdLine_OOP/README.md

 Observable list: is a list that allows listeners to track changes when they occur.<br />
 Enumerations: a list of named constant.<br />
 Interface: is a completely "abstract class" that is used to group related methods with empty bodies<br />

+Final
+Regex: is a character or a sequence of characters that represent a String or Multiple Strings. <br />
+Recursion: is when a method makes a call to itself. <br />
+Robustness: s a style of programming that prevents abnormal termination or unexpected actions<br />